how many tourist attraction is found in bwindi impenetrable forest national park -uganda

-Bwindi Impenetrable Forest National Park is home to almost half of the total world's remaining mountain gorilla population.
-Mountain Gorilla trekking is the biggest tourist attraction for Uganda’s visitors.
-Mountain gorilla trekking involves hours of hiking through the dense jungle forest since their giant apes tend to move up and down the slopes, Mountain gorilla tracking permits are booked in advance as only a few permits are issued per day.
+Bwindi Impenetrable Forest National Park is home to almost half of the world's total remaining mountain gorilla population.
+Mountain Gorilla Trekking is the biggest tourist attraction for Uganda’s visitors.
+Mountain gorilla trekking involves hours of hiking through the dense jungle forest since their giant apes tend to move up and down the slopes.
+Mountain gorilla tracking permits are booked in advance as only a few permits are issued per day.

 Mountain Bike Rides

 Ride for a Woman is a community project in support of a women's group that offers mountain bike rental services and guided bike tours within Bwindi Impenetrable Forest in the Buhoma sector of Bwindi Impenetrable Forest National Park.

 Visitors can also do a Bwindi Village Walk on a bike with a guide, as well as Birding Bike Rides or riding into Bwindi Forest via the Ivy River Trail.
 Bwindi Forest's average bike ride takes about 3 hours or longer, with a lot to see along the trails or road along with the well-trained guide and specialized birder.

 The Batwa pygmies were the original people of the forest a thousand years ago before the Bantu people, the cultivators of the land, came.
 The Batwa pygmies were bushmeat hunters and fruit gatherers who lived in the forests of southwest Uganda and beyond, within the Great Lakes region.
 The Batwa pygmies left a small ecological footprint in the forest, where they lived in harmony with nature.

 Bwindi village walk takes approximately 3 hours of cultural walking through the village, where different travelers learn about the culture and ways the indigenous people live on the outskirts of Bwindi Forest.
 The Village Walk is guided by a friendly and knowledgeable person who knows the local culture and customs.